osilander/203.311/Week12/Week12.md

 ```
 And then as usual, we follow that with the volcano plot.

+### Our FIFTH volcano plot - with more reads and some genes made differentially expressed

 ```R
 volcanoData <- cbind(dge.test$table$logFC, -log10(dge.test$table$PValue))
 colnames(volcanoData) <- c("logFC", "-log10(p-value)")